dart-lang/site-www/src/codelabs/iterables.md

 {{site.alert.secondary}}
   **Quick review:**
-  * While you can use `for-in loops` to check conditions, there's better ways to do that.
+  * While you can use `for-in loops` to check conditions, there are better ways to do that.
-  * The method `any` allows you to check if any element matches a condition.
+  * The method `any` enables you to check if any element matches a condition.
-  * The method `every` allows you to verify if all elements match a condition.
+  * The method `every` enables you to verify if all elements match a condition.
 {{site.alert.end}}

 ## Filtering

-In the previous sections, you have seen how using methods like `firstWhere` or `singleWhere` can help you find an element that matches certain predicate.
+In the previous sections, you saw how using methods like `firstWhere` or `singleWhere` can help you find an element that matches a certain predicate.

-But what if you want to find all the elements that match certain condition?
+But, what if you want to find all the elements that match a certain condition?
 You can accomplish that using the `where` method.

 <?code-excerpt "iterables/test/iterables_test.dart (where)"?>